 Flight Lieutenant Marsh and Flying Officer Howard, captains of two aircraft which had also departed from Groote Eylandt that afternoon bound for Kokos, reported that both the weather and visibility were bad.
 This was confirmed by the meteorological report recording showers, and low cloud at 1500 feet with still lower patches.

 An early report suggested that the Catalina might have crashed into high ground; an outcome made more likely the darkness and inclement weather.
 However, this theory was soon replaced by one in which A24-50 had gone down at sea.

 One enduring hypothesis as to the crew’s fate suggested that they had been captured and executed by the Japanese.
 Although there were no records of capture, this could not, itself, be considered conclusive.
 A letter to the wife of one missing crewmember explained:

 “In view of the consistent refusal of the Japanese to release full and reliable lists of prisoners of war held by them, it has been impossible for an official determination of your husband’s fate to be made.”

-Indeed, the initial report on the missing black cat, produced by the Wing Commander of 11 squadron in 1943 included intelligence obtained from two Kai Islanders about the capture of 7 Australians by Japanese soldiers.
-However, without supporting evidence, the wing commander was cautious about overstating the significance of this information.
+Indeed, the initial report on the missing aircraft, produced by the Commanding Officer of No. 11 Squadron in 1943 included intelligence obtained from two Kai Islanders about the capture of 7 Australians by Japanese soldiers.
+However, without supporting evidence, the officer was cautious about overstating the significance of this information.
 His caution was warranted.
 More extensive investigation by the RAAF discovered that the executed personnel spoken about by the Kai islanders were not Australian, but American.

 The final report issued by the RAAF in 1946, three years after A24-50’s disappearance chose not to speculate on the exact location of the plane.
 Nevertheless, it was unequivocal about the fate of the crew.